jbreeden/mruby-zlib/README.md

 ZLib
 ----

-Binding to ZLib for MRuby.
+Bindings to ZLib for MRuby.

 Usage
 -----